Transformative Leadership Academy — Mentora Institute

 Through the award-winning teachings of Prof. Hitendra Wadhwa at Columbia University, we have developed a practical method for living and leading from one's inner core, which we call Inner Mastery, Outer Impact.
 This method integrates scientific research on human nature, studies of exemplary leaders, and spiritual principles from the world's great truth-seeking traditions.

-After 16 years of sharing this method with more than 10,000 executives, lawyers, physicians, educators, MBA students and formerly incarcerated citizens, Mentora has launched the School for a Higher Age.
+After nearly two decades of sharing this method with more than 10,000 executives, lawyers, physicians, educators, MBA students and formerly incarcerated citizens, Mentora has launched the School for a Higher Age.

 MISSION STATEMENT